svlad-90/DLT-Message-Analyzer/md/plant_uml/plant_uml.md

 ![Screenshot of the created UML sequences diagram](./plant_uml_alice_bob_diagram.png)

-The resulting diagram can be saved as PNG, SVG or PUML file.
+Diagram can be saved as PNG, SVG or PUML file.
 Use the following context menu item to trigger save operation:

 ![Screenshot of "Save as ..." context menu item](./plant_uml_save_diagram.png)